TheMaroonHatHacker/gnomeforpi/README.md

 * Raspberry Pi with an up to date Raspberry Pi OS Lite (R-Pi OS) installed.
 This can be a fresh install or a previous installation that is current with Bullseye.
 If the current install has not been updated recently, it would be wise to update and reboot before starting.
 (This has not been tested with older (e.g. Buster R-Pi OS) or the full R-Pi OS with native GUI.)
 * Internet connection either via WiFi or Ethernet.
 This will need to pull a lot of packages from the repositories.

+Testing has been performed on a 3B+ using the 32 bit release and on a 4B using the 64 bit release and in both cases, the releases made 2022-09-06.

 ![alt text](https://github.com/HankB/gnomeforpi/blob/stable/Screenshot.png)

 This simply installs the gnome package for Raspberry Pi OS, then modifies config files to optimize GNOME.